 Here are a few tips to help you approach a news/feature story based

 - Research the topic & formulate your basic story approach.
 How will you start?
 How will you end?
 The structure of a feature story or documentary is a lot like an essay or article.
 You've got to hook the viewers and provide closure in the ending.

 - Discuss the topic in advance

 - Schedule the taping and if possible, make a site visit in advance of the shoot.
-By visting the site before the shoot you can minimize the risks of surprise problems (E.g. noisy blowers, walls of windows).
-Be sure you have time after the
+Be sure you schedule time after the

 interview to shoot B-roll.

 - Interviews/testimonials can be shot in interesting locations.